SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Models

 \subsection{Democratic Co-training}

-Democratic co-training is a semi-supervised technique that can be effectively used to create large datasets with noisy labels when provided with a set of diverse models trained on a supervised dataset.
-This approach has been successfully applied in tasks like time series prediction with missing data \cite{mohamed2007co}, the early prognosis of academic performance \cite{kostopoulos2019multiview}, or in the health domain \cite{longstaff2010improving}.
+Democratic co-training \cite{zhou2004democratic} is a semi-supervised technique, commonly used to create large datasets with noisy labels when provided with a set of diverse models trained in a supervised way.
+It has been successfully applied in tasks like time series prediction with missing data \cite{mohamed2007co}, early prognosis of academic performance \cite{kostopoulos2019multiview}, as well as for tasks in the health domain \cite{longstaff2010improving}.
+In our case, we use models with diverse inductive biases to label the target tweet, which can help ameliorate the individual model biases, thus yielding predictions with a lower degree of noise.

-In our work, we employ democratic co-training \cite{zhou2004democratic} to create semi-supervised labels for all three levels of \olidweak using \olid as our seed set.
-In democratic co-training, distant supervision is conducted by an ensemble of models with different inductive biases:
+In particular, we use democratic co-training to generate semi-supervised labels for all three levels of the \olidweak{} dataset, using \olid{} as a seed dataset, and applying distant supervision using an ensemble of the above-described models as follows: